jlentink/aem/README.md

 	  -v, --verbose   verbose output
       -P, --project string   Run command for project. (if not current working directory)

+### deploy
+Deploy artifacts to aem server.
+Or deploy and build artifacts

+    Deploy to server(s)

+    Usage:
+      aem deploy [flags]

+    Flags:
+      -a, --artifact string   Deploy one a single artifact -b, --build             Build before deploy
+      -g, --group string      Group to deploy to
+      -h, --help              help for deploy
+      -n, --name string       Instance to deploy to (default "local-author") -p, --password string   Overwrite password to use if not using the one from config file -u, --username string   Overwrite username to use if not using the one from config file

+    Global Flags:
+      -P, --project string   Run command for project. (if not current working directory) -v, --verbose          verbose output

+### Generate
+Generate a component based on templates.
+Which can be completely customized per project.

+    Generate code block

+    Usage:
+      aem generate [flags]
+      aem generate [command]

+    Available Commands:
+      init        Write default templates to disk

+    Flags:
+      -h, --help   help for generate

+    Global Flags:
+      -P, --project string   Run command for project. (if not current working directory) -v, --verbose          verbose output

+    Use "aem generate [command] --help" for more information about a command.

+### [Generate] init
+Write default templates to disk.
+So that they can be picked-up

+    Usage:
+      aem generate init [flags]

+    Flags:
+      -h, --help   help for init

+    Global Flags:
+      -P, --project string   Run command for project. (if not current working directory) -v, --verbose          verbose output

 ### log
 See the log file for an instance running locally.
 Use -f to follow the log file for more log information coming in. use CTRL+c to stop following the log file.